Chart Color Schemes

 Nairne's residents are relatively healthy in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Nairne's health metrics closely align with national benchmarks, showing a typical range of common health conditions across both young and elderly residents.
-Approximately 50% (~2,907 people) have private health cover, lower than Greater Adelaide's 55.2%.
-Nationally, the average is 55.3%.
+Nairne's health metrics closely align with national benchmarks, showing a typical range of common health conditions across both younger and older age groups.
+Approximately 50% (~2,907 people) have private health cover, lower than Greater Adelaide's 55.2%, but close to the national average of 55.3%.
+Mental health issues (10.2%) and asthma (9.2%) are the most prevalent conditions.

-Mental health issues affect 10.2%, while asthma impacts 9.2% of Nairne residents.
-Around 68.8% claim to be free from medical ailments, similar to Greater Adelaide's 68.5%.
-The area has 14.0% (812 people) aged 65 and over, lower than Greater Adelaide's 19.9%.
-Despite this, health outcomes among seniors are above average, mirroring the general population's health profile.
+About 68.8% report no medical ailments, similar to Greater Adelaide's 68.5%.
+The area has a lower proportion of seniors aged 65 and over at 14.0% (812 people), compared to Greater Adelaide's 19.9%.
+Despite this, health outcomes among seniors are above average and generally in line with the overall population's health profile.

 Frequently Asked Questions - Health